Abbad II al-Mu'tadid: Life

-Historical Treatment
+Historical treatment

-In historiography, Al-Mu'tadid would develop an infamous reputation, with many accounts depicting him as a scheming and morally unscrupulous machiavellian figure.
+In historiography, Al-Mu'tadid would develop an infamous reputation, with many accounts depicting him as a scheming and morally unscrupulous figure.
 Various stories from his reign are centered on his displays of paranoid and sadistic behavior.
 Although he dedicated much of his reign to waging wars of aggrandizement, he was said to have rarely ventured beyond the safety of the walls and towers of his "lair", the fortified Alcázar of Seville.
 In 1053, he received a delegation Berber princes from Ronda at the Alcázar, where he invited them into his steam bath.
 Once they were inside, Al-Mu'tadid had its entrances sealed and all openings plugged, suffocating his guests.
 Al-Mu'tadid also ordered the death of one of his own sons, an act which, according to some accounts, he carried out personally.
 Even darker legends claim that Al-Mu'tadid kept and collected the heads of his enemies or others who had run afoul of him.
 Al-Mu'tadid was said to have kept the skulls of princes in specially-made chests, while those of lower birth were repurposed into macabre flower-pots.

 Interior courtyard of the Alcázar of Seville.

 Despite his capacity for cruelty, Al-Mu'tadid is noted for his cultural sophistication and tolerant attitude towards the Christians of his realm.
 He initially had amicable relations with his neighbor Ferdinand I, Count of Castile and King of León, and tolerated the Christian faith in his own lands.
 Among other acts of friendship, he authorized the transfer of Saint Isidore's relics from Seville to the Basilica of San Isidoro in León.
 Al-Mu'tadid was also known for cultivation in arts and letters and love of poetry.
 According to the historian David McDowall Hannay, "he had a striking resemblance to the Italian princes of the later middle ages and early renaissance".
 Unusual for an Islamic sovereign, Al-Mu'tadid was said to have indulged in drinking wine.